Jacknes/jacknes/README.md

 ### Hi there 👋

-My name is Jack and I’m a full stack developer and coffee fanatic from Sydney, Australia.
+My name is Jack and I’m a full stack developer and coffee fanatic from Sydney, Australia currently living in Toronto, Canada!
 I like working in an agile environment building software I really care about.
 I believe I’m a good leader, communicator and problem solver.

 You can check out my currently WIP (broken) website at [pascoe.dev](https://pascoe.dev/)